BHFock/git-cl/docs/tutorial.md

 ## 3. Example Workflow: Changelists as Named Staging Areas

-`git-cl` changelists can act like multiple named staging areas.
+`git-cl` changelists act like named pre-staging areas.
 Instead of staging files directly, you organise them into changelists — then selectively stage or commit based on those names.

 Let’s say you're working on a feature that involves several types of changes.
 You can group your work like this: